Essoen/SuggestionBox/README.md

 Simply a web application where people can post suggestions, and these suggestions can be voted up and/or down by other users.

 ## Todo
+* Login so one can only vote once per suggestion
+* Admin panel for administrators and project organizers
+* A suggestion should have a title and content.
+Users should be able to comment on suggestions.
+* Status for suggestions (Doing, considering etc.)
+* Tabs/boards which organizes suggestions within a status, eg. that shows what the developers have chosen to do now
 * Better designed buttons for voting
-* Login so one can only vote once per suggestion
-* Comment and explanation for suggestions
+* Be less ugly.
+Somehow.

 ## Installation
 Download Meteor, clone the repository and run `meteor` from the root directory.